Agent Ecosystem Testing

 result quality, recency, completeness, any failures

-4. Capture the model's full text response as the interpreted finding
+4. Capture model’s full text response as the interpreted finding

 for cross-referencing against the raw track